cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 See {{I-D.irtf-cfrg-hash-to-curve, Section 10.4}} for further discussion on constructing domain separation values.

+Implementations may choose to not let applications control `info` in cases where this value is fixed or otherwise not useful to the application.
+In this case, the resulting protocol is functionally equivalent to an OPRF without public input.
+See {{equiv-2hashdh}} for discussion about repurposing existing non-verifiable OPRF implementations, i.e., those without the `info` parameter, using the construction in this specification.

 # Security Considerations {#sec}

 This section discusses the cryptographic security of our protocol, along